garden-io/garden/docs/reference/commands.md

         # and examples.
         when:

+        # Set to true to continue if the step errors.
+        continueOnError:

     # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden
     # Cloud only).
     triggers: